 Around the corner and up the hill, we headed for our final hydrothermal feature, Emerald Springs.
 Emerald’s blue water comes from the water combined with the sulfur lined within the pool.
 At the center, the depth is 27-feet deep and all of it near boiling.
 Nothing but the toughest extremophiles which feed on sulfur can survive in it.

-Norris Geyser Basin is a must visit to any Yellowstone itinerary.
-Where else would you get to see the world’s Tallest, Oldest, Hottest, and Most Acidict thermal features?
+Norris Geyser Basin is a must visit any Yellowstone itinerary.
+Where else would you get to see the World’s Tallest, Oldest, Hottest, and Most Acidic thermal features?